Control of the magnon-polariton hybridization with a microwave pump: Introduction

 In this work, we introduce a PIM into cavity magnonics and investigate the strong interaction between the PIM and CMPs.
-We demonstrate the stunning tunability of the cavity magnonic system by a microwave pump, which has never been reported before.
-Such a result may inspire the following design of cavity magnonic devices.
 The magnon mode commonly used to produce CMPs is the Walker modes \cite{walker1957magnetostatic,dillon1957ferrimagnetic,gloppe2019resonant}, i.e., a kind of magnetostatic modes in bulk magnets.
 Its effective spin number is constant determined by the saturated magnetization and volume of the bulk magnet, while its mode frequency is governed by the well-known Kittel formula that is a function of the effective magnetic field felt by a Walker mode.
 By contrast, the PIM differs in that its effective spin number and mode frequency are tunable via the pump.
-As a consequence, the PIM-CMP coupling strength $g_d$ approximately follows a fourth root of the pump power (i.e., $g_d\propto P_d^{1/4}$).
+As a consequence, the PIM-CMP coupling strength $g_d$ follows a fourth root of the pump power (i.e., $g_d\propto P_d^{1/4}$).
 It can also be controlled via the detuning between the pump and the cavity mode because this detuning regulates the effective field intensity on the intra-cavity yttrium iron garnet (YIG) sphere.
-These results demonstrate for the first time the control of a cavity magnonic system with a microwave pump.
+These results demonstrate the control of a cavity magnonic system with a microwave pump.
 This technique enriches the tunability of cavity magnonic systems and is useful for the magnon-based information processing.
-Furthermore, the PIM-CMP hybridization produces an anti-crossing behaviour of the system's eigenmodes.
-Such a signature is usually regard as the sign for the generation of quasi-particles in solids.
-Given this, we deduce that another type of quasi-particles consisting of multiple magnons and photons are produced during the PIM-CMP hybridization, similar to the formation of trion-polaritons in semiconductors \cite{mak2013tightly,dhara2018anomalous}.
-Attaining a better understanding their nontrivial properties will be beneficial for the development of coherent/quantum information processing based on cavity magnonics.
+Attaining a better understanding of the nontrivial properties of the PIM-CMP interaction will be beneficial for the development of coherent/quantum information processing based on cavity magnonics.